Palettes

 Adding Swatches

-- Click empty slot - Opens color picker
+- Click an empty slot — opens the color picker

-- Eyedropper - Adds to first empty slot
+- Eyedropper — captured color goes into the first empty slot

-- Paste HEX - Paste color code into slot
+- Paste HEX — paste a color code directly into a slot

 Editing Swatches